AubsUK/aubs-folder-sync/README.md

 # Prerequisites
 |[Back to top](#aubs-folder-sync)|<br/><br/>
 There are a few prerequisites, but they should be relatively simple.
-* Firstly, on all remote server(s), you need to create a service account, give it sudo access, limit passwordless sudo to specific commands, allow it to log in via password.
+* First: on all remote server(s), create a service account, give it sudo access, limit passwordless sudo to specific commands, allow it to log in via password.
-* Secondly, on the primary server, you need to pass its root account public key to each of the remote server(s).
+* Second: on the primary server, pass its root account public key to each of the remote server(s).
+* Third: on the primary server, install rsync.
-* Thirdly, on all remote server(s) you need to remove its ability to log in with a password and lock the service account password.
+* Fourth: on all remote server(s) remove the service account ability to log in with a password and lock the password.
-* Finally, on all remote server(s) install rsync.
+* Fifth: on all remote server(s) install rsync.

-### On the remote server(s)
+## On the remote server(s)

 1. Create a new user account with a temporary password (we'll remove it later)
     ```